 Drug-impaired driving

-Cannabis impairs drivers
+Cannabis and other drugs impairs drivers

-- The method of consumption if it was smoked, inhaled, or ingested;
+- the method of consumption if it was smoked, inhaled, or ingested

-- The quantity of cannabis consumed;
+- the quantity of cannabis consumed

-- The recency of use;
+- the recency of use

-- The frequency of use; and
+- the frequency of use

-- The variety of cannabis and its THC levels, including cannabis prescribed for medical use.
+- the variety of cannabis and its THC levels, including cannabis prescribed for medical use

 As a result, there is no guidance to drivers about how much cannabis can be consumed before it is unsafe to drive or how long a driver should wait to drive after consuming cannabis.